 Candidates who are not selected for a paid internship are still eligible for an unpaid internship with the program to which their application was already accepted.

 After you have been accepted for an internship by an AWI program, you may then submit an application for the stipend.
 For summer 2024 internships, a first round of selections will be made from applications received on or before March 1.
 A final round of selections will be made from applications received on or before May 10.
 For fall and spring internships, applications for the stipend will be reviewed on a rolling basis.

 How will applications be reviewed?

-All applicants will first be evaluated by the specific internship program to which the candidate applied.
-Candidates accepted by an internship program who have also applied for a paid internship will then be forwarded to a selection committee for consideration.
+Candidates accepted by an AWI program for an internship who also wish to apply for the stipend will submit their application materials to their internship supervisor, who will forward them to a selection committee for consideration.
 Candidates will be evaluated by the committee in accordance with scoring criteria consistent with the objectives of the Paid Internship Program.
 Successful candidates will clearly articulate their response to the four questions posed above.
 Preference will be given to applicants who have not previously served in either a paid or unpaid AWI internship.

 Incomplete applications will not be considered.

 What is the rate of compensation?

 Candidates selected for a summer internship will receive a stipend of $7,500 for a full-time, 10-week internship.
 This rate would be pro-rated for other summer schedules, as well as fall or spring semester internships.